 The shift to early action and early intervention approaches is part of a strategy to reduce the risk of people spiraling into more complex longer term conditions.
 Social prescribing is being fully embraced by public health to support an early intervention approach, with the voluntary and community sector particularly seen as a provider.
 However, its unclear how much evidence there is that this works.

-Ben Howells, Chief Executive, Living Well Consortium, Birmingham will share his thoughts and critical view of the changes to mental health services in the West Midlands, what this means for people with mental health needs and the role of the voluntary, community and social enterprise sector.
-He will also give his thoughts on what is considered effective practice and how grant funders can support early action approaches.
+Ben Howells, Chief Executive, Living Well Consortium, Birmingham shared his thoughts and critical view of the changes to mental health services in the West Midlands and in particular Birmingham; what this means for people with mental health needs and the role of the voluntary, community and social enterprise sector.
+A copy of his presentation can be found here.